drslump/pysh/docs/dsl/operators.rst

 ..
 Note::
     while these custom *string literals* might be useful when writing a quick script, there is no guarantee on how they'll behave on different code editors.
-    If the script is to be distributed or maintained by other people, a good etiquette would be to avoid its use.
+    If the script is to be distributed or maintained by other people a good etiquette would be to avoid its use.

 ..
 Hint::